 Solar batteries are only worth it if you have above-average energy consumption and have a solar system big enough to generate surplus energy that can be stored.
 They are also great for an off-grid system so that you have enough energy stored to use during the night and overcast days.

 It might also help if you use most of your electricity during the mornings and evenings or at night.
 Otherwise, you could benefit from the generous feed-in tariffs by sending your surplus yield back to the grid instead of storing it.

 What Zone Am I In for Government Rebates?

 Government solar rebates are divided into four distinct zones, as shown on the map below.
-For instance, residents in the Northern territory are most likely in zone 1 unless they are in border towns while those in the South are in zone 4.
-For a more pointer to your zone, provide you postcodes at the Clean Energy Regulator’s STC calculator or to your solar retailer during purchase.
+For instance, residents in the Northern Territory are most likely in Zone 1 unless they are in border towns while those in the South are in Zone 4.
+For a more pointers to your zone, provide your postcodes at the Clean Energy Regulator’s STC calculator or to your solar retailer during purchase.